 The trail continues southbound and crosses through a wide, cleared grassland and marsh.
 The trail crosses a Chattahoochee River tributary creek via a bridge at 2 miles.
 Veering southeast, the run explores a marshy grassland; watch for fish-hunting waterfowl along the sides of the trail, and groups of turtles basking on fallen logs in the marsh’s abundant sunlight.

 Reaching the banks of the Chattahoochee River, the run finishes out the trail’s loop portion and hangs a right.
 The trail reaches the southern Cochran Shoals trailhead at 3.1 miles, completing the 5k run.

 Up for a longer adventure?
 Hike from Cochran Shoals to Sope Creek Park, following the side trail near the Columns Drive trailhead to a paper mill destroyed in the Civil War, a glassy pond, and a small, historic cemetery.

 The metro Atlanta stretch of the Chattahoochee River offers a number of other nearby fantastic hikes and running trails, too.
 Just across the river from Cochran Shoals, the Powers Island Trail explores a historic island and the remains of an old homestead on a 2.5-mile scenic loop.
 The nearby Sope Creek Trail explores the towering, stacked-stone remains of a paper mill destroyed in the Civil War, and winds along a tumbling Chattahoochee River tributary to the shores of a placid pond.
-If you’re looking for a great, scenic trail run, the paved and gravel trails at West Palisades make for a fantastic 3+ mile run.
+If you’re looking for a great, scenic trail run, the paved and gravel West Palisades Trails at Paces Mill Park make for a fantastic 3+ mile run.
 Search for a nearby trail with our interactive Chattahoochee River map.
 Or check out our favorite trails in the Chattahoochee River National Recreation Area for more adventures on Atlanta’s scenic river.